Lockdowns to deal with Omicron cannot be ruled out – Neil Ferguson

 “That doesn’t seem like a lot, but it actually is potentially a lot in terms of allowing us to characterise this virus better and boost population immunity.”

-Regarding lockdowns, Prof Ferguson said it was very difficult to rule out anything, adding that we “haven’t got a good enough handle on the threat”.
+Regarding lockdowns, Prof Ferguson said it is very difficult to rule out anything, adding that we “haven’t got a good enough handle on the threat”.

 He added: “Clearly, if the consensus is it is highly likely that the NHS is going to be overwhelmed then it will be for the Government to decide what what he wants to do about that, but it’s a difficult situation to be in of course.”